 All of us.
 Because, none of us were not in that pandemic.

-Guests expected in attendance: Producer Vicky Lee (ANGEL DOSE) and Director PJ Raval (KAPWA Texas) along with subjects Jenah Maravilla, Lauren Yap, and Monica Silverio (KAPWA TEXAS).
+Guests expected in attendance: Producer Vicky Lee (ANGEL DOSE) and Director PJ Raval (WHO WE BECOME) along with subjects Jenah Maravilla, Lauren Yap, and Monica Silverio (WHO WE BECOME).

 In this program